 A) medical-surgical interventions required to place the feeding tube; B) the potential for infection at the incision site, leading to the possible need for antibiotics and for hospitalization; C) the discomfort experienced from tube feeding, and D) the likelihood of requiring physical or chemical restraint to prevent tube pull out (as some patients may pull it out repeatedly because of irritation).

 There are instances that patients need to be restrained to be fed.
 According to Dr. Sulmasy, “In these conditions, it has even been difficult to show that the use of feeding tubes makes the patients live longer.”
-Dr. Sulmasy concluded, “Clearly, in many such cases, the burdens of treatment can be judged disproportionate with respect to the benefits, and the treatment could, therefore, be judged extraordinary or morally optional.”
+Dr. Sulmasy concluded, “Clearly, in many such cases (advanced stage of Alzheimer’s), the burdens of treatment can be judged disproportionate with respect to the benefits, and the treatment could, therefore, be judged extraordinary or morally optional.”

 Fr.
 Tadeusz Pacholczyk, a consultant of the National Catholic Bioethics Center upholds that we must carefully weigh whether such a tube would indeed be proportionate to patient’s health in advanced dementia at a point close to death.
 Fr.
 Pacholsczyk maintains that “our desire to comfort and palliate those suffering from an end-stage disease is an important part of the equation in mapping out the best options for healthcare treatment.”